Design of Fiber-Optic DTS and DAS Well Installations

 This one-day training event introduces completion, production, surveillance and reservoir engineers to the design of fiber-optic DTS (distributed temperature sensing) and DAS (distributed acoustic sensing) well installations.
 A basic understanding of the principles and benefits of DTS, DAS and surveillance monitoring technology in general is assumed.

-At the completion of this training course the attendee will have an understanding of:
+Upon completion of this course, participants will have an understanding of:

 - Technical and economic factors that influence the selection and justification for installing DAS/DTS systems in specific well types.

 - Completion and monitoring components needed to deliver a DAS/DTS-monitored well.